XiaodanXing/SemiCS2/README.md

 If you find the proposed super-pixel guided synthesis, MM-FID and MM-STD useful, please cite our paper:

 - Xing, X., Papanastasiou, G., Walsh, S., & Yang, G. (2023).
 Less is More: Unsupervised Mask-guided Annotated CT Image Synthesis with Minimum Manual Segmentations.
 IEEE Transactions on Medical Imaging.

+The implementation of MM-FID and MM-STD will be implemented on our synthetic image evaluation package.